Negative Affect Erasing Method

 An excerpt from Energy Psychology: Explorations at the Interface of Energy, Cognition, Behavior and Health

-Around 1995, I developed the Negative Affect Erasing Method (NAEM), which has been effective in the treatment of a variety of psychological problems.
-[I have renamed and extended this approach as the Midline Technique (MLT).]
+Around 1995, I developed the Negative Affect Erasing Method (NAEM), (now called the MidLine Technique (MLT), which has been effective in the treatment of a variety of psychological problems.
 This method has been used to effectively treated trauma, phobias, anxiety, depression, and a number of other affect-based conditions.
-NAEM appears deceptively simple, although expert utilization of the method requires practice and extensive clinical experience.
+MLT appears deceptively simple, although expert utilization of the method requires practice and extensive clinical experience.
 It entails many of the same features that are common to other energy therapies.
 That is, various levels of psychological reversal, corrections for switching, “brain-balancing” treatments, and other stress-reduction procedures are included when necessary.

 |TE =||Third Eye Point, between the eyebrows.
 This is the GV 24.5 point on the Governing Vessel.|